13 Web Design Rules You Should Never Break

 1. Semantic Markup

-Semantic markup affects a website’s hierarchy of content, which is yet another rule you should never break.
-It also determines the way in which users and machines, respectively, read it.
-HTML is all about semantics and accessibility, so both need to be implemented correctly and in line with the rules.
-By following the HTML tags, the web design rules are much easier to follow, as they are chosen based on the importance and structure of a website’s content.
+Semantic markup impacts a website’s hierarchy of content – which is yet another rule you shouldn’t break – ever.
+It also determines the way users and machines, respectively, read it.
+HTML is about semantics and accessibility – meaning both need to be implemented correctly and in line with these rules.
+So, by following the HTML tags, the web design rules become much easier to follow, as they’re chosen based on the significance and structure of your website’s content.

-Why is semantic markup significant and a part of the web design rules list?
-It can affect your SEO, affect accessibility, Help create clear content, etc.
+Why is semantic markup significant – and a part of our web design rules list?
+It can affect your SEO, accessibility, help create clearer content, and more.